JacobTheIdiot/AutoFarm-Mod/README.md

 ## Controls

-- **Toggle Mod**: Press the configured key to toggle the mod on or off.
 - **Menu**: Open the mod settings menu with the assigned key.

 ## Keybindings

-You can customize the keybindings for toggling the mod and opening the menu.
+- You can customize the keybindings for toggling the mod and opening the menu.
 This is set within the Minecraft options under **Controls**.
+- The default key is U.

 ## Usage